UW-GDA/gda_course_2021/modules/01_Shell_Github/01_Shell_Github_prep.md

 ## Logistics before first lecture
 * Review the syllabus: https://docs.google.com/document/d/1uaEMqANMU9NlvH2ELkGtALQ3MlGY1U9-uCqNKz5JOqk/edit?usp=sharing
    * I’ve enabled comments on the Google Doc, so if you find any mistakes or have questions, please add comments inline, and/or come to class ready to ask questions.
+* Fill out the background questionnaire: https://forms.gle/g6od17HJ1L8wB2sq5
+   * Don't overthink this, it shouldn't take more than 5-10 minutes to fill out!
 * Complete all of the items outlined in the [Student Initial Setup](../../resources/students/student_initial_setup.md) document.
+   * Reminder: send me a Slack message with your github username!
 * Review the course [Code of Conduct](../../code_of_conduct.md) document.
 * Attempt to log on to the course Jupyterhub: https://rttl.axdd.s.uw.edu/2021-winter-cee-498-d
     * This is the computing environment we will use for the quarter